What sort of personal information do we collect from you when you apply for credit?

 - government and law enforcement agencies or regulators

-- organisations that help identify and investigate inappropriate or illegal activity, such as fraud.
+- organisations that help identify and investigate inappropriate or illegal activity, such as fraud and

 Electronic verification of identity

-As noted above, we are required under the Anti-Money Laundering and Counter-Terrorism Financing Act to collect and verify information relating to your identity.
-Subject to your consent, we will disclose your name, address and date of birth in order to access identification information electronically held by credit reporting bodies, the government’s Documentation Verification Service (DVS)* and other public records.
+We are required under the Anti-Money Laundering and Counter-Terrorism Financing Act to collect and verify information relating to your identity.
+Subject to your consent, we will disclose your name, address and date of birth in order to access identification information electronically held by credit reporting bodies, the government’s Documentation Verification Service (DVS)1 and other public records.

 To access such information, we use a service provider registered under the DVS.
 The service provider, may, for verification purposes on our behalf: